AltSysrq/lmdb-zero/README.md

 ## Changelog

+**0.4.1**: Tests updated to work on Rust 1.20. `bitflags` dependency updated.
+  Neither of these are expected to have any impact on external code.

 **0.4.0**: Minor breaking changes. `ConstAccessor` and `WriteAccessor` can now be dropped and re-obtained.
 Most types now support additional ownership/borrowing modes, which allows for dynamic lifetime management and